aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 * ```model_file.py``` The module in which the model is defined
 * ```config.py``` The module in which global variables are initialised.
 From here the learning rate, kernel sizes etc. can be changed.

-Additionally, the ground truth VAD labels for the TIMIT database is given in this repository.
+Additionally, the ground truth VAD labels for the TIMIT database is generated using the .WRD files and given in this repository.

 ### Dependencies
 **Python modules**: